Moecker/sdc_al/README.md

 |---|---|
 |![alt text][lextr]|![alt text][rextr]|

-Based on this extracted line points a polynom of 2nd order is fitted, taken all points into account.
+Based on this extracted line points a polynomial of 2nd order is fitted, taken all points into account.
 To do so, the numpy method `np.polyfit(self.all_y_pixels, self.all_x_pixels, 2)` is used.
 The number 2 denotes the order.
-The fit is implemented in the [Line](Line.py) class in the `fit` method in line #60. the resulting (three) coefficients are stored inside the member variable `self.current_coefficients`.
+The fit is implemented in the [Line](Line.py) class in the `fit` method in line #60.
+The resulting (three) coefficients are stored inside the member variable `self.current_coefficients`.
 Most of the specifica of a Line is further implemented in this class.
-The Lane class simply instatiates two instances of a Line for right and left.
+The Lane class simply instantiates two instances of a Line for right and left.

 |Left Fitted|Right Fitted|
 |---|---|